izguenther6/Portfolio/README.md

 ## Projects

 <details>
-<summary>Machine Learning for Pesticide Leaching (Python)</summary>
+<summary>Modeling Pesticide Leaching (Python)</summary>

 * Collaborative project for Cornell Soil & Water Lab and NYS Department of Environmental Conservation
-* Building an XGBoost binary classifer model to predict whether or not pesticides will leach
+* Building a hydrogeological model and XGBoost binary classifer model to predict whether or not pesticides will leach
 * [read more](https://github.com/izguenther6/Portfolio/tree/main/1%29%20Cornell%20Soil%20and%20Water%20Lab%2C%20Oct.%202022%20-%20Present/Predicting%20Pesticide%20Contamination%20in%20New%20York%20Aquifers)

 </details>